What is Linguistics?

 Linguistics is concerned with the nature of language and communication.
 It deals both with the study of particular languages, and the search for general properties common to all languages or large groups of languages.

-Linguistics at UPRM:
+Linguistics at UPRM

 Our program has a long and significant history in the field of applied linguistics.
 Many of our students have earned PhDs in prestigious universities such as UT Austin and Penn State.
 Some have even managed to secure positions as English teachers not only in Puerto Rico, but in places such as Japan.
 Our faculty specializes not only in Literature, but in applied Linguistics as well and are actively pursuing research in these areas.
 We count with skilled linguists that work in the areas of syntax, morphology, phonetics, and phonology from a variety of perspectives.
-If you wish to learn more about what areas our faculty specializes and is interested in, feel free to visit the faculty listing site.
+If you wish to learn more about what areas our faculty specialize in, feel free to visit the faculty listing site.
 Don’t forget to take a look at our student site and learn what some of our accomplished graduate students are currently working on.

-Careers in Linguistics:
+Careers in Linguistics

 People with training in linguistics often pursue further study and specialization in its various sub fields, and go on to work in academics as researchers and/or professors.
-Some of these scholars do experimental work, some travel to collect data on less familiar languages, and some work in their community to study the role that language plays in identity, among many other research and teaching paths.
+Some of these scholars do experimental work, travel to collect data on less familiar languages, and work in their community to study the role that language plays in identity, among many other research and teaching paths.
 However, many linguists with a BA, MA, or PhD choose to work in industries for technology with companies such as Microsoft, Google and Yahoo.
-Some even find careers in consulting firms, advertising companies, language education companies, the government, among other areas.
+Others find careers in consulting firms, advertising companies, language education companies, the government, among other areas.
 They can use their knowledge to become translators, editors, technical writers, speech pathologists, teachers, lawyers, or become forensic linguists.
-Several linguists have made careers in the film industry using their linguistics knowledge to help actors learn certain accents as well as to develop languages such as Klingon for the Star Trek series.
+Several linguists have made careers in the film industry using their linguistics knowledge to help actors learn certain accents, as well as to develop languages such as Klingon for the Star Trek series.
 One of the growing areas that attracts many linguists is the area of speech recognition and speech technology.